jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

 8. Status – Others than Default POST Action

-   - Beside the post button, press the black triangle, and select ”Post” to post it to sales invoice.
+   - Beside the post button, press the black triangle, and select "Post" to post it to sales invoice.

      ![41](../../../static/img/integration/e-commerce/lazada/41.png)